descuadro/frankenstein/README.md

 frankenstein
 ============

-This is a first scratch of a *module protocol* for Frankenstein.
+This is a *very first* scratch of a *module protocol* for Frankenstein.

 # Requirements